 - 1. The following will be considered new construction under Section II(C) below: - (a) adaptive reuse projects, - (b) entirely vacant residential buildings, - (c) proposals to increase and/or substantially re-configure residential units. - 2.
-Up to \$750,000 of the rehabilitation set-aside will be awarded to projects meeting one or both of the following criteria: - (a) existing U.S. Department of Agriculture, Rural Development (RD) Section 515 financing and project-based rental assistance for at least fifty percent (50%) of the units; - (b) allocated 9% tax credits in 1992 or earlier.
+Up to \$750,000 of the rehabilitation set-aside will be awarded to projects identified by the U.S. Department of Agriculture, Rural Development (RD) state office as a priority.
+Other projects with RD financing will be considered under the regular rehabilitation set-aside.